Paying Taxes Methodology

 - Is a limited liability, taxable company.
 If there is more than one type of limited liability company in the economy, the limited liability form most common among domestic firms is chosen.
 The most common form is reported by incorporation lawyers or the statistical office.

-- Is 100% domestically owned and has 5 owners, all of whom are natural persons.
+- Is 100% domestically owned and has five owners, all of whom are natural persons.

 - Performs general industrial or commercial activities.
 Specifically, it produces ceramic flowerpots and sells them at retail.
 It does not participate in foreign trade (no import or export) and does not handle products subject to a special tax regime, for example, liquor or tobacco.

-- At the beginning of 2013, owns 2 plots of land, 1 building, machinery, office equipment, computers and 1 truck and leases 1 truck.
+- At the beginning of 2014, owns two plots of land, one building, machinery, office equipment, computers and one truck and leases one truck.

 - Does not qualify for investment incentives or any benefits apart from those related to the age or size of the company.